 When a recaptured fish was encountered during a sampled trip, the biologist recorded all the previously described minimum data elements, and if the fish was not harvested by the angler it was re-released with the tag in place.
-Since charter and headboat vessels are likely to return frequently to the same sites where fish were tagged during sampled trips, we devised an incentive for vessel operators to record tagrecapture information when biologists were not present to record information.
+Since charter and headboat vessels are likely to return frequently to the same sites where fish were tagged during sampled trips, we devised an incentive for vessel operators to record tag-recapture information when biologists were not present to record information.
 Vessel operators were provided with a supply of postage-paid cards to record tag return information for all recaptured fish encountered during fishing, and anglers provided their mailing address on the cards for the t-shirt reward.
 Involving vessel operators in reporting tag returns serves a dual purpose.
 Vessel mates handle most fish caught by their customers and are more likely to notice tags; however, mates are also busy assisting multiple customers and work for tips.
-Experiencing the novelty of catching a tagged fish for research and then giving customers credit for receiving the t-shirt reward improves the fishing experience for the customer and is good incentive for mates to take time to record tag numbers and report the information to FWC.
+Experiencing the novelty of catching a tagged fish for research and then giving customers credit for mates to take time to record tag numbers and report the information to FWC.